brianmcmillan/guides/Raspbian master image creation.md

 1. SSH into the RPi
 	`ssh pi@192.168.0.11`
 	The default password is `raspberry`

-1. If the connection was successful, select `yes`
+Returns:
 ```
 The authenticity of host '192.168.0.11 (192.168.0.11)' can't be established.
 ECDSA key fingerprint is SHA256:kZ7NKj8+qFv...euWvgQAoNsZQaT94VQ.
 Are you sure you want to continue connecting (yes/no)? yes
 ```
+1. If the connection was successful, select `yes`

 ####Login error message
 If another server has used this IP address before, you will need to remove that server fingerprint from the known hosts list.